iemre/fuzzy-text-remover/README.md

 # Summary

-fuzzy-text-remover matches & removes a given string (swear words, private addresses, or other things) from a given source string.
+fuzzy-text-remover matches & removes a given string (swear words, private addresses, or other things) in a given source string.

-It can be used to detect swear words in user comments, or replace personal info from a source string.
+It can be used to detect swear words in user comments, or replace personal info in a given string.

 # Example usage: